GDSC-RCCIIT/General-Purpose-Scripts/scripts/AnimeRecommendationModel/README.md

 **NOTE**: On one hand, the 1st model is very accurate with the results it provides while on the other hand, the 2nd model is very fast but a bit inaccurate.

 ## Before you start
 Download ```rating.csv``` from [Kaggle](https://www.kaggle.com/CooperUnion/anime-recommendations-database?select=rating.csv) and put it in your working directory.
 Its too large to add to the repository.
+The other required datasets have been provided in the directory itself.

 ### Visit my [Github Profile](https://github.com/Anubhab2002) for more interesting projects and do't forget to follow me!